yamanidev/mohamedyamani.com/src/content/blog/what-is-css.md

 ---
-title: 'What is CSS? 🤔'
+title: "What is CSS? 🤔"
-description: 'I briefly explain in this article what CSS is showcasing its presentational part for web pages with a code snippet.'
+description: "I briefly explain in this article what CSS is showcasing its presentational part for web pages with a code snippet."
 canonicalUrl: "https://mohamedyamani.com/blog/what-is-css/"
 pubDate: 2021-03-17
 image: "/images/thumbnails/what-is-css.jpg"